H2O helps law faculty make digital casebooks that are free, simple to update and easy to access and print.

 Correction

-H2O is powered by the Caselaw Access database of over 6M U.S. court opinions.
+H2O provides access to millions of cases via CourtListener and the Caselaw Access Project, and allows authors to seamlessly integrate these primary legal documents alongside other digital content.
 These cases were scanned and run through Optical Character Recognition software to become machine readable.
 While OCR is a powerful tool, it is not perfect, and you will notice typos in the text of the cases.
 For the most part, the correct text can be inferred from the context, but if you’d like to “fix” those errors for your students, the Correct tool allows you to do so.

 Arranging Content